Derived automorphism groups of K3 surfaces of Picard rank 1: Walls and chambers

 \begin{prop} Suppose that $F$ is a semistable (semi)rigid object.
 Then exactly one of the following holds: \begin{itemize} \item[(a)] $F\isom S^{\oplus k}$ with $S$ a stable spherical object and $k\geq 1$; \item[(b)] $F$ is stable and semirigid; \item[(c)] exactly 2 stable objects $S_1,S_2$ occur as stable factors of $F$, and their Mukai vectors $v(S_i)$ are linearly independent in $\N(X)$. \end{itemize} \end{prop}

 \begin{proof} Lemma \ref{stab} implies that $F$ has at most one semirigid stable factor, the others being rigid.
-Therefore Lemma \ref{ynew} shows that $F$ has at most 2 stable factors.
-If there is just 1 then we are in cases (a) or (b) according to whether it is rigid or semirigid.
-If there are 2 then Lemma \ref{obv} shows that we are in case (c). \end{proof}
+Therefore Lemma \ref{ynew} shows that, up to isomorphism, there are at most two objects occurring as stable factors of $F$.
+If only one occurs then we are in cases (a) or (b) according to whether it is rigid or semirigid.
+If two occur then Lemma \ref{obv} shows that we are in case (c). \end{proof}

 Note that in the situation of Prop.~\ref{cases} the object $F$ is quasistable in cases (a) and (b), but not in case (c).